viswans2132/mavros2_uav_controller/README.md

 ### Known Issues:
 - Mavros is slow to load the parameters.
 It is a known issue with mavros because it creates separate nodes for each of the plugins.
 You may try restarting the environment or your computer.
 There is no fix currently.
+- /mavros/setpoint_attitude/attitude does not appear.
+Please set quaternions to true in _<mavros_dir>/launch/px4_config.xml_ file and restart _mavros_.
+Otherwise, you may send body velocity commands using _/mavros/setpoint_attitude/cmd_vel_ topic.
+- _ERROR [flight_mode_manager] Matching flight task was not able to run, Nav state: 2, Task: 1_ Probably a Connection Loss.
+Make sure you're using the right topics (quaternion or angular velocities) for controlling the UAV.
+If there is still a connection loss, you may change **COM_OF_LOSS_T** parameter to 10 seconds.
+This is a failsafe parameter that enables the UAV to disarm or land when the flight controller does not receive a command for the specified time (default: 1 second).
+- _Arming Denied: Manual Control Lost_ This is a failsafe to deny arming while RC is not available.
+In case of Simulation, please reset the parameter **COM_RCL_EXCEPT** to 4 for overriding the manual input during _OFFBOARD_ mode. **Caution: NEVER DO THIS WHILE USING ACTUAL HARDWARE.
+DANGEROUS!!!**